 Can I Prevent Recurrent Decay Formation?

 You can avoid forming a cavity underneath your dental filling or crown by protecting your dental work.
 This entails avoiding creating abnormally high levels of pressure on your teeth.

 Therefore, you should not bite down on hard items like ice, fingernails, or the end of a pen.
 Talk to your dentist if you have a habit of grinding or clenching your teeth, as this behavior can harm your dental fillings over time.

 Treat Tooth Decay and More with Your Dentist in Leland, NC

 Waterford Family and Cosmetic Dentistry offers dental fillings, preventative dental care, and other general dental treatments for patients of all ages.
-Dr. Bald is a highly qualified dentist in Leland, NC who also specializes in cosmetic and restorative dentistry, including periodontal care.
+Dr. Heinsheimer is a highly qualified dentist in Leland, NC who also specializes in cosmetic and restorative dentistry, including periodontal care.
 To schedule an appointment with our practice, contact our office by phone at 910.519.1624 or reach a member of our staff online.